translusion/Dulgt/README.md

 With later version of Dulgt I imagine adding this sort of functionality to Dulgt itself so it will suggest passwords in the browser and store which passwords you have used.

+# Overview of Code

+This application is really just build around the scrypt cryptographic hashing function.
+The central class is `TLPasswordGenerator`.
+There are README.md files in relevant directories for describing what is in there.